 - HP Domicile Certificate (mandatory for HP State Quota seats; issued by a competent HP authority)

-- Category Certificate — SC / ST / OBC-NCL / EWS (as applicable; must be issued by a competent HP authority and current for OBC-NCL)
+- Category Certificate — SC / ST / OBC-NCL / EWS (as applicable; must be issued by a competent HP authority; OBC-NCL certificate must be current for this financial year)

 - PwD Disability Certificate (if applicable; must certify a minimum 40% disability from a recognised medical board)